canalplus/rx-player/doc/architecture/buffers/index.md

 The ``RepresentationBuffer`` is the part that actually calculates which segments should be downloaded.

-You can have more informations on it in [the RepresentationBuffer documentation](./representation_buffer.md).
+You can have more information on it in [the RepresentationBuffer documentation](./representation_buffer.md).